Spanish Civil War: Popular Front's victory and escalation 1936

-Azaña was hesitant to use the army to shoot or stop rioters or protestors as many of them supported his coalition.
-On the other hand, he was reluctant to disarm the military as he believed he needed them to stop insurrections from the extreme left.
-Illegal land occupation became widespread—poor tenant farmers knew the government was disinclined to stop them.
+Azaña was hesitant to use the army to shoot or stop rioters or protestors, and he was reluctant to disarm the military as he believed he needed them to stop insurrections from the extreme left.
+Illegal land occupation became widespread as poor tenant farmers knew the government was disinclined to stop them.
 By April 1936, nearly 100,000 peasants had appropriated 400,000 hectares of land and perhaps as many as 1 million hectares by the start of the civil war; for comparison, the 1931–33 land reform had granted only 6,000 peasants 45,000 hectares.
 As many strikes occurred between April and July as had occurred in the entirety of 1931.
 Workers increasingly demanded less work and more pay.
 "Social crimes"—refusing to pay for goods and rent—became increasingly common.
 In some cases, this was done in the company of armed militants.
 Conservatives, the middle classes, businessmen and landowners became convinced that revolution had already begun.

-Prime Minister Santiago Casares Quiroga ignored warnings of a military conspiracy involving several generals, who decided that the government had to be replaced to prevent the dissolution of Spain.
-Both sides had become convinced that, if the other side gained power, it would discriminate against their members and attempt to suppress their political organisations.
+Prime Minister Santiago Casares Quiroga ignored warnings of a military conspiracy involving several generals who had decided that the government had to be replaced to prevent the dissolution of Spain.
+Both sides were convinced that the other would discriminate against their members and attempt to suppress their political organisations.